Updated: 27 April 2017

 life, even with cancer.

-positive word by telling your friends, by gifting the book, and by posting a
+to spread the positive word by telling your friends, by gifting the book, and by

 * * * * * * * * * * * *